DeepWare: Imaging Performance Counters with Deep Learning to Detect Ransomware

 Abstract

-In the year passed, rarely a month passes without a ransomware incident published in a newspaper or social media.
+In the year passed, rarely a month passes without a ransomware incident being published in a newspaper or social media.
 In addition to the rise in the frequency of ransomware attacks, emerging attacks are very effective as they utilize sophisticated techniques to bypass existing organizational security perimeter.
-Toward this issue, this paper presents "DeepWare," a simple yet effective concept of imaging hardware performance counters with deep learning to detect ransomware, to identify ransomware efficiently and effectively.
-By imaging the HPC values and restructuring the conventional CNN model, DeepWare can address HPCs nondeterminism issue by extracting the event-specific and event-wise behavioral features, which allows it to distinguish the ransomware activity from the benign one effectively.
-The experiment results across ransomware families show that the proposed DeepWare is effective at detecting different classes of ransomware with the highest detection accuracy, which is 30% and 76% improvement over the two baseline models.
-It achieves an astounding recall score and nearly zero false-positive rates using just a 100 ms snapshot of HPC data.
+To tackle this issue, this paper presents 'DeepWare,' which is a ransomware detection model inspired by deep learning and hardware performance counter (HPC).
+Different from previous works aiming to check all HPC results returned from a single timing for every running process, DeepWare carries out a simple yet effective concept of 'imaging hardware performance counters with deep learning to detect ransomware,' so as to identify ransomware efficiently and effectively.
+To be more specific, DeepWare monitors the system-wide change in the distribution of HPC data.
+By imaging the HPC values and restructuring the conventional CNN model, DeepWare can address HPC's nondeterminism issue by extracting the event-specific and event-wise behavioral features, which allows it to distinguish the ransomware activity from the benign one effectively.
+The experiment results across ransomware families show that the proposed DeepWare is effective at detecting different classes of ransomware with the 98.6% recall score, which is 84.41%, 60.93%, and 21% improvement over RATAFIA, OC-SVM, and EGB models respectively.
+DeepWare achieves an average MCC score of 96.8% and nearly zero false-positive rates by using just a 100 ms snapshot of HPC data.
 This timeliness of DeepWare is critical on the ground that organizations and individuals have the opportunity to take countermeasures in the first stage of the attack.
+Besides, the experiment conducted on unseen ransomware families such as CoronaVirus, Ryuk, and Dharma demonstrates that DeepWare has excellent potential to be a useful tool for zero-day attack detection.

 Original languageEnglish